-- 3.1 Members can expect from Officers: - (a) a commitment to the District Council as a whole, and not to any political group; - (b) a working partnership; - (c) an understanding of and support for respective roles, workloads and pressures; - (d) timely response to enquiries and complaints;

-- (e) professional advice not influenced by political views or preference, which does not compromise the political neutrality of Officers; - (f) regular, up to date information on matters which can reasonably be considered appropriate and relevant to their needs, having regard to any individual responsibilities that they have and positions that they hold: - (g) awareness of and sensitivity to the political environment; - (h) respect, dignity and courtesy; - (i) training and development in order to carry out their role effectively; - (j) integrity, mutual support and appropriate confidentiality; - (k) not to have personal issues raised with them by Officers outside the agreed procedures; - (l) that employees will not use their relationship with Members to advance their personal interests or to influence decisions improperly; - (m) that Officers will at all times comply with the relevant Code of Conduct; - (n) support for the role of Members as the local representatives of the authority, within any scheme of support for Members, which may be approved by the Council. - 3.2 Officers can expect from Members: - (a) a working partnership; - (b) an understanding of and support for respective roles, workloads and pressures; - (c) political leadership and direction; - (d) respect, dignity and courtesy; - (e) integrity, mutual support and appropriate confidentiality; - (f) not to be subject to bullying or to be put under undue pressure.
+- 3.1 Members can expect from Officers: - (a) a commitment to the District Council as a whole, and not to any political group; - (b) a working partnership; - (c) an understanding of and support for respective roles, workloads and pressures; - (d) timely response to enquiries and complaints; - (e) professional advice not influenced by political views or preference, which does not compromise the political neutrality of Officers; - (f) regular, up to date information on matters which can reasonably be considered appropriate and relevant to their needs, having regard to any individual responsibilities that they have and positions that they hold; - (g) awareness of and sensitivity to the political environment; - (h) respect, dignity and courtesy; - (i) training and development in order to carry out their role effectively; - (j) integrity, mutual support and appropriate confidentiality; - (k) not to have personal issues raised with them by Officers outside the agreed procedures; - (l) that employees will not use their relationship with Members to advance their personal interests or to influence decisions improperly; - (m) that Officers will at all times comply with the relevant Code of Conduct for Employees; - (n) support for the role of Members as the local representatives of the authority, within any scheme of support for Members, which may be approved by the Council. - 3.2 Officers can expect from Members: - (a) a working partnership; - (b) an understanding of and support for respective roles, workloads and pressures; - (c) political leadership and direction; - (d) respect, dignity and courtesy; - (e) integrity, mutual support and appropriate confidentiality;

+- (f) not to be subject to bullying or to be put under undue pressure.
-Members should have regard to the seniority of Officers in determining what are reasonable requests, having regard to the power relationship between Members and Officers, and the potential vulnerability of Officers, particularly at junior level; - (g) that Members will not use their position or relationship with Officers to advance their personal interests or those of others or to influence decisions improperly:

-(h) that Members will at all times comply with the relevant Code of Conduct.
+Members should have regard to the seniority of Officers in determining what are reasonable requests, having regard to the power relationship between Members and Officers, and the potential vulnerability of Officers, particularly at junior level; - (g) that Members will not use their position or relationship with Officers to advance their personal interests or those of others or to influence decisions improperly; - (h) that Members will at all times comply with the relevant Code of Conduct; - (i) that Members will recognise the boundaries between the Officer's personal and office life, even if that Officer is working from home, and will not seek to approach Officers other than through work channels.